-There was an air of silence as they walked towards the main door which led them to the old streets of Geneva.
+There was an air of silence as they walked towards the main door, which led them to Geneva’s old streets.

 “Old town Geneva has some good cafés; do you know any in particular?” – Jaya, again, unable to bear the silence.

 “Nothing in particular.
 I do not have a set preference when it comes to cafés or restaurants.
-I do not venture out and I prefer to cook at home.
-I am a vegetarian and in one year of my living here, I realised, there is no point searching for vegetarian food.
+I do not venture out, and I prefer to cook at home.
+I am a vegetarian, and in one year of my living here, I realised there is no point in searching for vegetarian food.
 So, I have settled for anything that isn’t meat.”

 Girish had warmed up quite well by now, “Yes, in a way.
 The only solace is when I receive letters from my parents.
-My mother like any other mother is constantly worried about my well-being.
-Her concerns revolve around my food and I do not intend to add fuel to fire by stating there isn’t any good Indian food available.”
+My mother, like any other mother, is constantly worried about my well-being.
+Her concerns revolve around my food, and I do not intend to add fuel to the fire by stating there isn’t any good Indian food available.”